chenandrewy/Prompts-to-Paper/README.md

  > I thought there would be a wage risk effect that leads to higher investment for the more risk averse agent.
 High capital share means low or even no wage income.

 ChatGPT-o1:
 > Below is an explanation of why one might **expect** a "wage-risk" channel in which **more** risk aversion could lead to **more** *additional* investment (relative to the no-jump benchmark) in the event that the capital share might jump to 1.
 However, this channel **does not operate** in the usual **representative-agent** version of the model---there, wage and capital income ultimately go to the *same* agent, so there is no meaningful "hedge" of wage risk.
-Instead, the wage-risk hedge arises naturally if you depart from the pure representative-agent setting (for example, if households receive labor income but must *choose* how much capital they own).

 I went through several iterations of the model with Claude 3.7 Sonnet (thinking mode) and ChatGPT-o1.
 The only derivations I did myself were to check o1's work, which I found to be quite reliable.

-`plan0403-streamlined.yaml` tries to write a paper in just six prompts (less handholding).
-Prompts 1-3 do the analysis.
-Prompts 4-6 do the writing.
-I found this method leads to poor writing.
-The language got annoyingly academic, despite the system prompt saying "be conversational."
-Moreover, the economic subtleties were frequently lost.

 The final `plan0408-piecewise.yaml` uses a simplified Barro-Rietz disaster model, with two agents (though only one is relevant for stock prices).
 I slowly walk the AIs through the writing, using ten prompts, to maintain the writing quality.

 ## Literature Reviews

 A key step was generating lit reviews (`./lit-context/`) which were used as context in the prompts.
 I made lit reviews using ChatGPT's Deep Research (launched Feb 2025) until I ran out of credits.
-I used Claude Web Search (launched March 20, 2025) did the remainder.
+I used Claude Web Search (launched March 20, 2025) for the remainder.

 These new products are a game changer.
 Both [Novy-Marx and Velikov (2025)](https://www.nber.org/papers/w33363)  and [Chris Lu et al. (2024)](https://arxiv.org/abs/2408.06292) ran into hallucinated citations.
-OpenAI Deep Research and Claude Web Search had no hallucinations if they were used with care.
+Building off OpenAI Deep Research and Claude Web Search led to zero hallucinations in the paper drafts.

 Still, I would occassionaly run into mis-citations.
 Every 15 to 20 citations, I would see a cite that mis- or overinterprets the cited paper.
 I suppose that's not so different than the human-written citation error rate.
 But I hate [finding misinterpretations in the literature](https://arxiv.org/pdf/2206.15365) so I purposefully limited the number of cites in the paper.

 ## AI Model Selection

-o1 did the theory, and Sonnet thinking did the writing.
-It's well known that these are the strengths of these two models.
+I found it best to use o1 for theory, and Sonnet for writing.
+It's well-known that these are the strengths of these two models.

-Sonnet (thinking mode) is OK at economic theory.
-But I found that it was not assertive enough.
-It led me down wrong paths because it was too eager to come up with some ideas that fit my story (even if they did not make sense).

 I briefly tried having Llama 3.1 405b do the writing.
 It was terrible!
-It would be extremely difficult to generate a paper worth reading that way.
+The cutting edge models seemed necessary.

 I did not try many other models, in order to get this paper out quickly.
 Gemini 2.5's release, at the end of March 2025, was *hype*.
 I tried it out briefly and was impressed.
 But I gritted my teeth and ignored it.
-I'd never get the paper finished if I wanted to really try to explore alternative models.
+AI progress is too fast to update this paper continuously.

 ## Picking the best of N papers

-The writing quality varies across each run of the code.
-Some drafts, I found quite insightful!
-Others, had flagrant errors in the economics.
+The writing quality varies across each run.
 Rather than try to prompt engineer an error free, insightful paper, I decided to just generate N papers and choose the best one.

 5 drafts of the paper can be found in `./manyout0408-pdf/`.
-They're fairly similar, all are OK, and I would be OK with my name on any of them.
+They're broadly similar and I would be willing to put my name on most of them.

-I ended up choosing `paper-run-04.pdf` (actually, `paper-appendix-update-run4.pdf` since it needs to have this README updated).
-I thought that draft had pretty decent writing and lacked any noticeable flaws.
+I ended up choosing `paper-run-05.pdf`.
+The abstract overemphasizes the model, but otherwise I like the paper.
+I hope you find the paper worth reading.

 # Lessons about Research

 A common response to [Novy-Marx and Velikov (2025)](https://www.nber.org/papers/w33363) is: "people are not ready for this."
-I heard concerns that peer review process will be inundated with AI-generated slop.
+I heard concerns that peer review will be inundated with AI-generated slop.

 Working on this paper gave me a different perspective.
 It made me think about the fundamentals.
 I think the fundamentals are the following: